Marcus Aurelius Cotta Maximus Messalinus: Political career

 He became consul in 20.
 During his consulship, Maximus would ask the Roman Senate to speak first, for, when the emperor presided, it was custom to include officials among those called upon for their views.

 According to a Greek inscription found at Ephesus, sometime after his consulship, Maximus became the Proconsul of Asia.
-The inscription which honours Maximus, is dedicated to him by Alexander son of Memnonos, to whom Maximus was both friend and benefactor.
+The inscription, which honours Maximus, is dedicated to him by Alexander son of Memnon, to whom Maximus was both friend and benefactor.
 The inscription is dated from 25/26.
 The Greek inscription reads: